asmajebari/java-coding-challenge/README.md

 ![image](https://user-images.githubusercontent.com/61097141/203682684-a530d0b3-043b-4d52-bb1a-cd09f669c668.png)

-I should also mention that I have setup a cron job on 4PM of every day, which retrieves the latest data from the service, because the service updates its data at that time.
+I should also mention that I have setup a cron job on 4PM of every day, which retrieves the latest data from the service and saves it to the database, because the service updates its data at that time.

+---

 [1] https://start.spring.io/